 5. Stop thinking that things equal happiness.

 Twenty years from now your children will remember the things you did together more than the things you paid for.
-Buying more things fills up your trashcan not your happiness.
+Buying more things fills up your trashcan, not your happiness.

-More things does not equal more happiness.
+More things do not equal more happiness.
 Take a miserable person and give them a lot of things and as soon as the novelty of the new things wears off you will have a miserable person with a lot of used miserable things.